hudeany/PuttyKeyFormat/README.md

 This is a pure JAVA 8 class with no special external dependencies.

 ## Class "de.soderer.utilities.PuttyKeyWriter"
-Writes PuTTY keys to ".ppk" format.
+Writes PuTTY keys to encrypted or unencrypted ".ppk" format.
 Also writes an unencrypted ".pem" format for usage in OpenSSH.
 This is a pure JAVA 8 class with no special external dependencies.